snipe/laravel5-starter/README.md

 ### Developing

 All CSS changes should be done through the `resources/assets/sass/app.scss` file, with the generated CSS output to  `public/css/app.css`.
-We use Elixer, so this is easy to do using Gulp with the included `gulpfile.js`.
+We use Elixir, so this is easy to do using Gulp with the included `gulpfile.js`.
+No need to modify it unless you add new CSS files.

-If you wish to contribute to this project, all pull requests must include unit and/or Codeception tests.
-Pull requests that break the build will not be accepted.

-To run Codeception tests, use:
+To manually run Codeception tests, use:

 ```
 ./vendor/bin/codecept run
 ```

+Or if you're using Gulp for Elixir, run `npm install` and install the [laravel-elixir-codeception](https://www.npmjs.com/package/laravel-elixir-codeception)  npm package, and then `gulp watch` will automatically check for changed files and will run your test suite when you save.

+If you wish to contribute to this project, all pull requests must include unit and/or Codeception tests.
+Pull requests that break the build will not be accepted.

 ### To Do